Oftatkofta/Philosocilloscope/timings.md

 32.5 ms | 90
 16 ms | 45

-Goddamn, I will need do do something better.
-Let's try the boolean array...
+Goddamn, it got worse!
+I will need do do something better.
+Let's try the bitRead() function directly on the coordinate integer

+46 ms | 300
+24 ms | 200
+23 ms | 180
+16 ms | 100
+11.5 ms | 90
+5.8 ms | 45

+Perfect!
+Now I can draw 180 points without obvious jitter.